remy/remysharp.com/public/drafts/vatmoss-proof.md

 The proof required for any web site selling digital products or services is 2 pieces of data, but if these are in conflict (i.e. the country doesn't match up) then you'll need a 3rd.

-This is actually a bit of joke, because if the 3rd is also in conflict, you need another until you do actually have to items of data that resolves to a single country.
+This is actually a bit of joke, because if the 3rd is also in conflict, you need another until you do actually have two items of data that resolves to a single country.

 The suggestions of what this can be are actually a bit wishy-washy.
 You're fine if your first 2 items match, but getting a 3rd is the problem.